 Moving water can be used to make electricity.
+The U.S. gets six percent of its electricity from hydropower.
 Most of the time, a dam is built across a river.
 This stops the water and makes a big lake behind the dam.
 This lake is called a reservoir.